 "We're excited about that.
 Anytime you have a guy behind the center named Peyton Manning, you're going to get a lot of attention," said Elway, who now runs the Broncos' football operations.
 "That's going to be exciting.
 We're looking forward to it obviously, the offseason program got started yesterday.
 I think the excitement in the building is great, and then with the schedule coming out today, it's a difficult one.
 But I think everybody in the league's going to look at their schedule and say it's difficult."

-Steelers at Broncos is one of four prime-time games in the league's kickoff week, Sept.
-5-10.
-The schedule, released Tuesday, has the Super Bowl champion Giants hosting the Cowboys in the first Wednesday NFL game since 1948; the league moved the game to avoid a conflict with President Barack Obama's Thursday night speech at the Democratic National Convention.
+Yep.
+Just listen to Tom Coughlin, coach of the Super Bowl champion Giants.
+The schedule, released Tuesday, has the Giants hosting the Cowboys in the first Wednesday NFL game since 1948; the league moved the game to avoid a conflict with President Barack Obama's Thursday night speech at the Democratic National Convention.

-"We will have a week-in and week-out challenge, not only in who we play, but with the different elements of our schedule," Giants coach Tom Coughlin said.
+"We will have a week-in and week-out challenge, not only in who we play, but with the different elements of our schedule," Coughlin said.
 "We play on four different days and we have five night games.
-Our first three games are Wednesday-Sunday-Thursday.
-We play two road night games early, come home for a week and then go to San Francisco.
-Our people are going to have to be really good about it."
+Our first three games are Wednesday-Sunday-Thursday."

 The now-traditional Monday night opening doubleheader has Cincinnati at Baltimore, followed by San Diego at Oakland.